CPSSD/rabble/services/search/bleve/README.md

 We have a preconfigured search that:

+- Removes English stop words
 - Fuzzy matches (using levenshtein distance)
 - Stems the index, using porter stemming.

-Partial matching is limited to the fuzziness metric.
-This is due to the costly nature of substring matching.
-Shingling would help prevent this but requires ngram indexing, which greatly increases the index size.
+Partial matching is limited to the fuzziness metric, this is due to the costly nature of substring matching.

-Porter stemming work under the assumption that the indexed material is English.
-A more complex multi-language approach could be possible, though the best approach would be to sure up the localization as a whole and then explicitly add certain mappings for certain languages.
+Stemming & stop word removal work under the assumption that the indexed material is English.
+A complex language detection approach could be possible, though the best approach would be to sure up the localization as a whole and then explicitly add certain mappings for certain languages.